Joop den Uyl: Family and later life

 On 30 August 1944, Den Uyl married Liesbeth den Uyl, née Van Vessem (18 June 1924 – 30 September 1990).
 They had three sons and four daughters.
 Of those, the eldest Saskia Noorman-den Uyl became a member of parliament for the Labour Party herself serving from 1994 until 2006.
 Xander den Uyl became a leading figure in ABVAKABO, one of the Dutch labour unions and has served as Member of the Provincial-Council of North Holland for the Labour Party since 2011.
 After the elections of 1986, in which the Labour Party won 5 seats but failed to retain its position as largest party, Den Uyl was succeeded as leader of the Labour Party by Wim Kok.
 On 24 October 1987, the VU University Medical Center announced that Den Uyl had become terminally ill.
 He died exactly two months later, on Christmas Eve 1987, aged 68, of a brain tumour.
+Den Uyl lived in the Amsterdam neighbourhood of Buitenveldert from 1968 until his death.